centiservice/mats3/docs/developing/TransactionsAndRedeliveries.md

 * [Redelivery Policy](https://activemq.apache.org/redelivery-policy) How redelivery policies work,
 * [Message Redelivery and DLQ Handling](https://activemq.apache.org/message-redelivery-and-dlq-handling) - which
   includes a section at the bottom on configuring for Broker-side redelivery.
-* Relevat StackOverflow question wrt. client or broker side redelivery, with a good
+* Relevant StackOverflow question wrt. client or broker side redelivery, with a good
   answer: [ActiveMQ Redelivery Policy - How does it work?](https://stackoverflow.com/q/29689587/39334)

 ## Links for XA, 2-phase commits: